mariadb-operator/mariadb-operator/docs/GALERA.md

 > [!WARNING]
 > Ensure you unset `forceClusterBootstrapInPod` after completing the bootstrap to allow the operator to choose the appropriate `Pod` to bootstrap from in an event of cluster recovery.

-You have the ability to forcefully bootstrap in a specific `Pod` by setting `forceClusterBootstrapInPod`:
+You have the ability to manually select which `Pod` is used to bootstrap a new cluster during the recovery process by setting `forceClusterBootstrapInPod`:

 ```yaml
 apiVersion: k8s.mariadb.com/v1alpha1